PatilAbhishek11/My_Personal_Portfolio/README.md

 # My_Personal_Portfolio
-Made my personal portfolio from scratch and while developing it learned many new things.
+Made my personal portfolio from scratch and learned many new things while developing it.